Maxen97/chrom-modelling/README.md

 ## About

-This is a simple chromatography sandbox simulator.
+`chrom-modelling` is a simple chromatography sandbox simulator.

 Please be aware that development is ongoing.